Zippo00/GET-Food/client/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+# PWP SPRING 2025
+# PROJECT NAME
+# Group information
+* Mikko Lempinen, mikko.lempinen@oulu.fi
+* Mohamed Al-Ajily, malajily24@student.oulu.fi
+* Lukas Hoffmann, lhoffman24@student.oulu.fi
+* Student 4.
+Name and email

+__Remember to include all required documentation and HOWTOs, including how to create and populate the database, how to run and test the API, the url to the entrypoint, instructions on how to setup and run the client, instructions on how to setup and run the axiliary service and instructions on how to deploy the api in a production environment__

+🚀 Setup Guide

+🔹 Running the Flask Backend (Server)

+1️⃣ Navigate to the Server Folder

+Open a terminal or command prompt and move into the backend (server) folder:

+cd server

+2️⃣ Create and Activate a Virtual Environment

+Python virtual environments help keep dependencies isolated.

+🔹 On macOS & Linux

+python3 -m venv venv
+source venv/bin/activate

+🔹 On Windows (Command Prompt)

+python -m venv venv
+venv\Scripts\activate

+3️⃣ Install Dependencies

+Once the virtual environment is activated, install the required Python libraries:

+pip install -r requirements.txt

+4️⃣ Run the Flask Server

+Start the Flask backend:

+python app.py

+By default, Flask runs at: http://127.0.0.1:5000/

+⚛️ Running the React Frontend (Client)

+1️⃣ Navigate to the Frontend Folder

+Open a new terminal or command prompt and move into the React (client) folder:

+cd client

+2️⃣ Install Dependencies

+Before running React, install the necessary Node.js packages:

+npm install

+3️⃣ Start the React Development Server

+To launch the frontend, run:

+npm start

+This will start a development server at: http://localhost:3000/ (the browser should open automatically).
 # Database
-This app uses SQLAlchemy in Compbination with pysqlite3 as a database so it should generally be compatible with aby sqlite database.
+This app uses SQLAlchemy in Compbination with pysqlite3 as a database so it should generally be compatible with any sqlite database.

-## Populating/Updating the Database
+## Populating the Database
-You can populate the Database with the provided script, the data for the population should be ...
+You can populate the Database with the provided script, the data for the population should be in an csv-file, with each row beeing an individual food item, it's properties being seperated by a comma and a semicolon indicating the corresponding pictures.
+You seperate the food items using a line break to indicate the next food item.

+For example a data.csv file containing the following:

+Hamburger,10.99,A classic hamburger;hamburgerpicutre1,/path/to/hamburger1.jpg,hamburgerpicture2,/path/to/hamburger2.jpg
+Cheesburger,12.99,A classic hamburger but with cheese,cheeseburgerpicture1,/path/to/cheeseburger1.jpg,cheeseburgerpicture2,path/to/cheeseburger2.jpg

-Run the script for populating or updating using the following command:
+You can run the script for populating the database using the following command (when in the project folder): python ./server/api/populate_db.py pat/to/data.csv